philip-long/constrained_manipulability/paper/paper.md

 \end{equation}
 with $\boldsymbol{\nu}^{v}_{j} = \mathbf{J}_{n} \dot{\mathbf{q}}^{v}_{j}$ and $p \leq q$.
 The convexity of a polytope is preserved under affine transformation, thus a bounded volume of $\mathcal{MP}$ that represents the system's manipulability can easily be obtained to serve as an exact indicator of robot performance.

 For constrained motion polytopes, the following constraints are supported: joint velocity limits, joint velocity damping due to positional joint limits, and joint velocity damping due to obstacle proximity to the kinematic chain.
 For allowable motion polytopes the following constraints are supported: positional joint limits, positional limits due to obstacle proximity to the kinematic chain, and linearization limits.
 Increasing the values of the linearization expands the free space virtual fixture at a cost of reduced fidelity.
-Our implementation uses a scalar linearization limit for all joints that can also be altered at run time, e.g., could be increased to enlarge the solution or shrunk to guide the user towards a defined goal configuration, as described in [@Zolotas2021Motion].
+Our implementation uses a scalar linearization limit for all joints that can also be altered at run time, e.g., could be increased to enlarge the solution or shrunk to guide the user towards a defined goal configuration, as defined in Eq.
+20 of [@Zolotas2021Motion].
 Finally, in our implementation, we select at every instant the point along each link nearest to all environmental obstacles.
 Hence, the system considers the set of instantaneous collision-free joint motion for each link along the robot's kinematic chain, considering all surrounding obstacles.

+A more detailed formulation of the polytopes discussed here is available in Section II.B of [@Long2019Optimization].

 ## Block Diagram